 For our sheep, we chose the Romney breed.
 The Romney is an excellent dual-purpose sheep.
 They are used to produce incredible high-quality wool, as well as a phenomenal meat.
 The wool is gently sheared, cleaned and put into rovings which we sell at the Charlotte Regional Farmer’s Market where we sell our meats and other products.

 They are large; a male can get as high as 275 pounds!
 They produce an excellent, lean cut of meat.
 Our lambs are under a year old when butchered, usually providing a prime, or choice, cut of very tender meat.
 They thrive on a pasture raised, grass-fed diet; a natural diet.
 The Romney is prized for its delicate taste, even in older lambs, otherwise known as mutton.
 They are hardy, with a quiet temperament.
 They are distinguished by their environmental resistance, making them less susceptible to worms and foot rot.
 They are also great mothers, enabling All Natural Farms to encourage an all-natural approach.
 Their quiet temperament makes them a perfect fit in the fields at All Natural Farms.

-Free-range eggs and meat from hand-picked chickens.
+Free-range eggs and meat.

 The Best Chickens